pourmalek/CovidVisualizedGlobal/20211221/README.md

 #### Order of graphs in "Regions together":

-Outcomes: Reported deaths, Excess deaths (IHME), Cases or infections
+Outcomes: Reported deaths, Excess deaths (IHME), Infections or Cases (IHME and IMPE provide Infections, DELP and SRIV provide cases)

 Daily or total: Daily, Total